-- 3.1 Opening frames and kerbs and Protectolite products are supplied to site ready assembled; glazing can be supplied separately.
-Fixed rooflights and kerbs can be supplied to site ready assembled or with separate glazing.
-Components are packaged in bubble wrap. - 3.2 Each rooflight carries a label bearing the company's mark and the BBA logo incorporating the number of this Certificate. - 3.3 The Certificate holder's recommendations for site handling and installation are provided with each delivery. - 3.4 If the rooflights are to be stored on site, they should be stacked on edge with an air gap between each unit, on a dry, flat, level surface, under cover.
-Multi-skin rooflights must not be nested at any time. - 3.5 Before installation, the kerbs should be laid on timber packers placed on a level surface to avoid damage to finishes and accessories. - 3.6 Smaller units may be lifted by hand to roof level but larger units will require lifting by crane.
+3.1 Opening and fixed rooflights and kerbs and Protectolite products are supplied to site ready assembled.
+Components are packaged in bubble wrap.

+3.2 Each rooflight carries a label bearing the company's mark and the BBA logo incorporating the number of this Certificate.

+3.3 The Certificate holder's recommendations for site handling and installation are provided with each delivery.

+3.4 If the rooflights are to be stored on site, they should be stacked on edge with an air gap between each unit, on a dry, flat, level surface under cover.
+Multi-skin rooflights must not be nested at any time.

+3.5 Before installation, the kerbs should be laid on timber packers placed on a level surface to avoid damage to finishes and accessories.

+3.6 Smaller units may be lifted by hand to roof level but larger units will require lifting by crane.
 The weight of specific rooflights can be obtained from the Certificate holder.